HewlettPackard/oneview-sdk-ruby/README.md

 ```

-We understand that this can be confusing, so to avoid any confusion or unexpected behavior, we recommend specifying the full namespace identifier in your code.
+:lock: Tip: We understand that this can be confusing, so to avoid any confusion or unexpected behavior, we recommend specifying the full namespace identifier in your code.
 At the very least, set defaults explicitly using `OneviewSDK.api_version = <ver>` and `OneviewSDK::API2200.variant = <variant>`, as the defaults may change.

 ## Resources
 Each OneView and Image Streamer resource is exposed via a Ruby class, enabling CRUD-like functionality (with some exceptions).